Frequently Asked Questiones

 -

-According to which values can the structure be colored?From the Color by drop-down in the Select area (top left in the result page), you can choose the following colorings:
+From the Color by drop-down in the Select area (top left in the result page), you can choose the following colorings:

-- absolute rosetta energy
+- Absolute rosetta energy

-- energy difference with parent
+- Energy difference to parent

-- absolute hydrophobicity
+- Absolute hydrophobicity

-- hydrophobicity difference with parent
+- Hydrophobicity difference to parent

 -

-What is your naming convention for structures?mut_0.pdb is the original protein without mutation.
+mut_0.pdb is the original protein without mutation.
 Subsequent naming reflects the tree-like progress of explorations which grow from the mut_0 root.
 You can select any listed file to mutate it.

-- mut_0_1_1.pdb would be a further mutation of the first mutant.
+- mut_0_1_1 would be a further mutation of the first mutant (mut_0_1).

 -

-Why is not possible to display energy differences for mut_0.pdb?The energy difference can only be displayed for mutants. mut_0.pdb is the original protein and has no parent protein to which it could be compared to.
+The energy difference can only be displayed for mutants. mut_0.pdb is the original protein and has no parent protein to which it could be compared to.

 Viewer